Political positions of Theodore Roosevelt: Minorities and Civil Rights

 In spite of his numerous accomplishments when it came to race relations, Roosevelt, as well as many Progressives of that era, still had an overall condescending and paternalistic view of African Americans.
-In private, Roosevelt still used racial epithets and in a letter to a friend, Roosevelt wrote that “as a race and in the mass they are altogether inferior to whites”.
+In private, Roosevelt still used racial epithets and in a letter to his friend Owen Wister, Roosevelt wrote that:

+Now as to the negroes!
+I entirely agree with you that as a race and in the mass they are altogether inferior to the whites.
+Your small German scientific friend had probably not heard of the latest scientific theory-doubtless itself to be superseded by others-which is that the negro and the white man as shown by their skulls, are closely akin, and taken together, differ widely from the round skulled Mongolian.

 Roosevelt believed that Jim Crow was a better solution than turmoil, and Roosevelt once stated that “The white man who can be of most use to the colored man is the colored man's neighbor.
 It is the southern people themselves who must and can solve the difficulties that exist in the South”.
+Additionally, he wrote in the North American Review that "A perfectly stupid race can never rise to a very high plane; the negro, for instance, has been kept down as much by lack of intellectual development as by anything else."
 However, Roosevelt did believe that environment and culture could modify one's heredity.
 Roosevelt did appoint “colored men of good repute and standing” to some federal jobs.

-Perhaps his attitude is best understood in comparison to those of others in his time, who accused him of "mingling and mongrelization" of the white race; notably Democratic Senator Benjamin Tillman of South Carolina, who commented on Roosevelt's dining with Booker T. Washington: "The action of President Roosevelt in entertaining that nigger will necessitate our killing a thousand niggers in the South before they learn their place again".
+Regardless of his paternalism, Roosevelt's attitudes towards African Americans contrasted heavily to those of others in his time, who accused him of "mingling and mongrelization" of the white race; notably Democratic Senator Benjamin Tillman of South Carolina, who commented on Roosevelt's dining with Booker T. Washington: "The action of President Roosevelt in entertaining that nigger will necessitate our killing a thousand niggers in the South before they learn their place again".